Coupler Position Optimization and Channel Estimation for Flexible Coupler Antenna Aided Multiuser Communication: System Model

 For practical implementation considerations, we assume that the active antennas are physically isolated by metallic plates.
 The center-to-center distance between any two active antennas is assumed to be significantly larger than the distance between each active antenna and its associated passive couplers, as well as the distances among the couplers themselves.
-Consequently, the mutual coupling between ports associated with different FC antennas becomes negligible and can be ignored.
+Consequently, the mutual coupling between ports associated with different FCAs becomes negligible and can be ignored.
 Under this assumption, the overall mutual impedance matrix exhibits a block-diagonal structure.
-Accordingly, we define the mutual impedance sub-matrix corresponding to the $m$-th FC antenna as
+Accordingly, we define the mutual impedance sub-matrix corresponding to the $m$-th FCA as

 where $\tilde{z}_m\in\mathbb C$ denotes the self-impedance of the $m$-th active antenna, $\overline{\mathbf z}_m(\mathbf p_m)\in\mathbb C^{N\times 1}$ collects the mutual impedances between this active antenna and its associated $N$ couplers, and $\hat{\mathbf Z}_m(\mathbf p_m)\in\mathbb C^{N\times N}$ denotes the mutual impedance matrix among these couplers.
 Under the above block-diagonal assumption, the overall mutual impedance matrix can be simplified to